JesuscoinsIII/RFV-NFV/README.md

 # RFV-NFV

-A Regeneratie Finance Platform for Non Fungible Volunteers around the globe creating a secure, sustainable, equitable volunteer excange.
+A Regenerative Finance Platform for Non-Fungible Volunteers around the globe creating a secure, sustainable, equitable volunteer exchange.

-Here's a breakdown of your vision and a prompt to consolidate it into a clear, actionable format:

 ---

 ### **Prompt for Network Overview**

 "Update the Bolt network documentation to reflect the following structure and tokenomics.
-Include clear explanations of how each component interacts and graphs illustrating the relationships and flow of funds within the ecosystem.
-Highlight how the network secures stable assets backed by future events.
-Details include:
+Include clear explanations of how each component interacts and graphs illustrating relationships and flows."

 ---